-A Child is a Child 2023 SNAPSHOT: California Children's Health have the resources and opportunities they need to achieve their dreams and reach their full potential.
+A Child is a Child

+We know that when children are healthy, they are more likely to succeed in school and in life.
+We work to address the underlying causes of health inequities by improving the conditions in which children live, learn, grow and play so that young people from historically marginalized communities American Indian Alaska Native and Indigenous Children's Health have the resources and opportunities they need to achieve their dreams and reach their full potential.
 This infographic provides an overview of key child health facts to inform the work we must do together to make CA the best state to raise healthy, thriving children.
 All data is specific to California unless noted explicitly as national data.
-HIDDEN HEALTH INEQUITIES American Indian/Alaska Native (AI/AN) communities have been greatly undercounted, uncounted, and miscounted/miscategorized in data collection efforts across state, county, and federal agencies-including in the census-presenting stark challenges to accurately highlighting inequities impacting AI/AN children.
-Data collection tools at the state and federal level are not created by or adapted to AI/AN culture and communities and lack questions that are relevant to or understanding of them, leading to data that drastically underestimates, overlooks, or miscategorizes their experiences and challenges.
-There is a critical need for accurate, meaningful, culturally-relevant and responsive, and timely data collection in AI/AN communities in order to shed light on and address hidden health inequities.
-POPULATION California is home to more AI/AN people than any other state.
-There are at least 346.00 children and youth under 18 who identify as AI/AN, including those who also identify with another race or ethnicity, making up about 4% of the state's 9 million children.
+HIDDEN HEALTH INEQUITIES American Indian, Alaska Native, and Indigenous (AI/AN/In) communities have been greatly undercounted, uncounted, and miscounted/ miscategorized in data collection efforts across state, county, and federal agencies-including in the census-presenting stark challenges to accurately highlighting inequities impacting AI/AN/In children.
+Data collection tools at the state and federal level are not created by or adapted to AI/AN/In culture and communities and lack questions that are relevant to or understanding of them, leading to data that drastically underestimates, overlooks, or miscategorizes their experiences and challenges.
+There is a critical need for accurate, meaningful, culturally-relevant and responsive, and timely data collection in AI/AN/In communities in order to shed light on and address hidden health inequities.
+POPULATION California is home to more AI/AN/In people than any other state.
+There are at least 346,00 children and youth under 18 who identify as AI/AN/In, including those who also identify with another race or ethnicity, making up about 4% of the state's 9 million children.
 Of these children at least -